Reviews

 The Guncle Abroad Posted by SherriT on Friday, July 5, 2024

-I realized how much I needed to be reunited with these characters and that I missed them so much.
+I didn't realize how much I needed to be reunited with these characters and that I missed them so much.
 If you somehow haven’t read The Guncle by Steven Rowley yet, first off put it at the top of your TBR list pronto.
 Secondly, they need to be read in order to understand the characters' dynamics and backstory.
 Patrick does not disappoint in this sequel with his witty and sarcastic humor.
-Maisie and Grant are now five years older than they were in the first book and Patrick needs to teach them “the Guncle’s love language” since they are struggling to accept their father impending nuptials.
+Maisie and Grant are now five years older than they were in the first book and Patrick needs to teach them “the Guncle’s love language” since they are struggling to accept their father's impending nuptials.
 Patrick has a rivalry with the kid’s new Launt and it showcases Patrick at his petty best.
 The setting takes you on a journey through Europe as Patrick and the kids do their own jaunt before settling in Italy for Greg’s wedding.
 I was just as charmed with this one as I was with the first book, the characters are entertaining and endearing, the plot was heartfelt, and the entire thing was humorous but touching from start to finish.
 Full of humor, love and teenage angst, The Guncle Abroad is a must read for 2024.

 Darling Girls Posted by SherriT on Wednesday, May 15, 2024